 Solar steam generation (generated steam of 45 percent quality or greater).
 Steam must be used onsite at the crude oil production or transport facilities.

 Carbon capture and sequestration (CCS).
-Carbon capture must take place onsite at the crude oil production or transport facilities.
+Carbon capture must take place onsite at the crude oil production or transport facilities from existing anthropogenic sources of CO2.

 Solar or wind electricity generation.
 To qualify for the credit, electricity must be produced and consumed onsite or be provided directly to the crude oil production or transport facilities from a third-party generator and not through a utility owned transmission or distribution network.
 Energy storage may be used to increase the quantity of electricity supplied to crude oil production or transport facilities from intermittent solar and wind electricity generation sources.